willbush/blog/content/blog/impermanence.md

 >openssh) won't be happy with the permissions of the file system.
 >
 >The `size` is something you can adjust depending on how much garbage you are
->willing to store in ram until you run out of space on your root.
-2G is usually
+>willing to store in ram until you run out of space on your root...
->big enough for most of my systems.

 ```diff
 {